MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 - 2017-09-22: 6x6 heavy squats
 - 2017-09-23 4:00 Tabata of wallballs, burpee pullups
-- 2017-09-24: 6x6 heavy touch-and-go clean & jerks
+- 2017-09-24: 6x6 touch-and-go clean & jerks
 - 2017-09-25: 9:00 Tabata of double-unders, situps, and kettlebell swings
 - 2017-09-26: "Diane" in 4:20 (21-15-9 heavy deadlifts and modified handstand pushups)

 The result?
 I'm spending 5-15 minutes per day working out in my slapped-together home gym.
 I'm having fun.
-And I'm stronger and fitter than I ever was even when I was doing Crossfit avidly.
-To give an idea, my resting pulse is 40, and I'm squatting 6 rounds of 6 reps at 35% heavier than my one-rep max squat when I was at Crossfit.
+And I'm stronger and fitter than I ever was even when I was doing CrossFit avidly.
+To give an idea, my resting pulse is 40, and I'm squatting 6 rounds of 6 reps at 35% heavier than my one-rep max squat when I was at CrossFit.

 I'll write about my "gym" next time---it's charitable to call it a gym and I've spent little on it.
 A few months' subscription fees at a gym or box would be